iifl-logo

 Balance outstanding as at Balance Sheet date in respect of the above case

-(b) In respect of the aforesaid loans, the terms and conditions under which such loans were granted/investments were made are prejudicial to the Companys interest.
+(b) In respect of the aforesaid loans and investment made, the terms and conditions under which such loans were granted/investments were made are not prejudicial to the interest of the Company.

-(c) The loans given by the company are repayable on demand and/or fully provided.
-Therefore, the question of our commenting on the regularity of repayment of principal and payment of interest does not arise.
+(c) The loans given by the company are repayable on demand and since the company has not demanded the principal as well as interest thereon.
+Therefore, we are not able to comment on the regularity of repayment of principal and payment of interest.

 (e) There were no loans/advances in the nature of the loan which fell due during the year and were renewed/extended.
 Further, no fresh loans were granted to the same parties to settle the existing overdue loans/advances in the nature of the loan.